How to Install Matomo with Nginx on Ubuntu

 Files Permissions

-Apply the correct permissions to the files:
+Next, apply the correct permissions to files:

 sudo find /var/www/html/matomo -type f -exec chmod 644 {} \;